nymbols/dejavu/README.md

-dejavu
+Hym
 ==========

-Audio fingerprinting and recognition algorithm implemented in Python, see the explanation here:
+Hym (pronounced Hum) is a fork of Dejavu an audio fingerprinting and recognition algorithm implemented in Python, see the explanation here:
 [How it works](http://willdrevo.com/fingerprinting-and-audio-recognition-with-python/)

+I intend to improve it to recognize hums and multiple voices with background noise.

-Dejavu can memorize audio by listening to it once and fingerprinting it.
+Hym can memorize audio by listening to it once and fingerprinting it.
 Then by playing a song and recording microphone input, Dejavu attempts to match the audio against the fingerprints held in the database, returning the song being played.

-Note that for voice recognition, Dejavu is not the right tool!
-Dejavu excels at recognition of exact signals with reasonable amounts of noise.
+Hym currently excels at recognition of exact signals with reasonable amounts of noise.

 ## Installation and Dependencies: